ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 In the example above, the call to `_fopen` returns an external file resource as a pointer.
-If the enclosing `watching` aborts during the `await A`, the file remains open as a *memory leak*.
+If the enclosing `watching` aborts before awaking from the `await A`, the file remains open as a *memory leak*.
-The finalization ensures that the file closes properly with the `_fclose`.
+The finalization ensures that `_fclose` closes the file properly.

 <!--
 %